Kana-Boon: 2013–2024: Major label debut; hiatuses and departure of band members

 On March 23, 2015, it was revealed that their sixth single, "Nandemonedari" (なんでもねだり), would be used in commercials for Shiseido's Anessa cosmetics, and would be released on May 13, 2015.
 On June 15, 2015, it was announced that the band's seventh single, "Diver" (ダイバー), would be used as the theme song for the anime film Boruto: Naruto the Movie, and on June 29, 2015, it was announced the B-side track, "Spiral" (スパイラル), would be used as the theme song for the video game Naruto Shippuden: Ultimate Ninja Storm 4.
 "Diver" was released on August 5, 2015.
 On September 3, 2015, it was announced that the band would be performing the opening theme song for the anime series The Perfect Insider titled "talking". "talking" was a rearrangement of the band's independently-released single "Kuchi o tozashite" (口をとざして) from 2013.
 The song was released as a split single with Scenarioart, who performed the ending theme song for the series, on November 11, 2015.
 In 2018, they released the first best album, containing most of B-side album "KBB vol.1" and a PV collection "KANA-BOON MOVIE 05 / KB CLIPS ~Sanagi kara Mozo Mozo-hen~" on March 14, as the first part of their fifth anniversary plan.
-They released the albums Origin in 2016, Namida in 2017, and Honey & Darling in 2022.
+They released the albums Origin in 2016, and Namida in 2017.

+On 13 June 2019, bassist Meshida was reported missing with his bandmates being unable to contact him.
+The band's upcoming show on 15 June was subsequently cancelled.
+On 16 June, Meshida was found safe, however the band would be suspending all activities and enter a hiatus.
+On 12 November 2019, Meshida officially left the band due to his mental health concerns.

+On 22 October 2020, Taniguchi stepped away from band activities citing health problems, effectively placing the band on hiatus.
+He returned to the band in April 2021.

+Fifth studio album Honey & Darling was released in 2022.

+In May 2023, it was revealed that the band would provide the opening to new anime Zom 100: Bucket List of the Dead.
+The opening, titled "Song of the Dead" was released a single on 20 September.

 On December 11, 2023, the band announced that drummer Koizumi and guitarist Koga would leave the band due to private issues.
 Taniguchi will continue working with Endō as a two-piece band, however all remaining activities for the year (including a nationwide tour and a Nippon Budokan 2-day live scheduled for November 2024) were suspended.